Gardening for Wildlife

 Want to attract butterflies?

 Most butterflies feed only on nectar from flowers.
 However, butterflies also need water for hydration and other nutrients, like salts and minerals, that nectar can’t provide.
 Landing on or close to a lake or stream is pretty risky, so butterflies land on a patch of muddy or sandy ground and drink the water there in relative comfort and safety.
 Building a puddling area in your own yard is a great way to encourage butterflies to visit.
-This project can be as simple or detailed as you desire – here’s what to do.
+This project can be as simple or detailed as you desire:

 • Choose a Location: Ideally, you want to locate your puddling area near butterfly plants in your garden already.
 Place it somewhere convenient for observation as well; ours is located in the butterfly garden off the back porch.